GSA/digitalgov.gov/content/posts/2019/11/2019-11-04-lets-talk-21st-century-idea.md

 ## Up Next
 - [We’re hosting a new series of talks on Agile](https://digital.gov/event/2019/11/04/foundations-agile-i/) from 18F’s Alan Atlas and Alan Brouilette.
-- The [U.S. Web Design System: November monthly call](https://digital.gov/event/2019/11/21/us-web-design-system-november-monthly-call/) will be on Thurs, Nov.
-21 @ 2:30pm ET.
+- The [U.S. Web Design System: November monthly call](https://digital.gov/event/2019/11/21/us-web-design-system-november-monthly-call/) will be on Thursday, November 21, at 2:30 pm, ET.
 - We’re also working on creating more visibility around the Federal Web Council and the work that they’ve been doing around 21st Century IDEA.
 More on that in the coming weeks.

 ### From the Field